sisl/action_suggestions/README.md

 - `τ=1.0`: hyperparameter for the scaled agent
 - `λ=1.0`: hyperparameter for the noisy agent
 - `max_suggestions=Inf`: Limit of the number of suggestions the agent can receive
-- `msg_reception_rate=1.0`: Recption rate of the agent for suggetsions
+- `msg_reception_rate=1.0`: Reception rate of the agent for suggestions
 - `perfect_v_random=1.0`: Rate of perfect vs random suggestions (1.0=perfect, 0.0=random)
 - `init_rocks=nothing`: For RockSamplePOMDP only.
 Designate the state of initial rocks.
 Must be a vector with length equal to the number of rocks (e.g. [1, 0, 0, 1])
 - `suggester_belief=[1.0, 0.0]`: RockSamplePOMDP only.
-Designate the iniital belief over good rocks and bad rocks respectively.
+Designate the initial belief over good rocks and bad rocks respectively.
 [1.0, 0.0] = perfect knowledge suggester, [0.75, 0.5] would represent a suggester with a bit more knowledge over good rocks but no additional information for the bad rocks.
 - `init_pos=nothing`: TagPOMDP only.
-Set the iniital positions of the agent and opponent.
+Set the initial positions of the agent and opponent.
 The form is Vector{Tuple{Int, Int}}.
 E.g. [(1, 1), (5, 2)].
 - `rng=Random.GLOBAL_RNG`: Provide a random number generator

 # Generating Policies

-The function to generate and save policies is in [`pol_generator.jl`](https://github.com/dylan-asmar/supp_material/blob/4b3834319cd86301a118fea0c62a66612e650c86/src/pol_generator.jl) and the fuction to generate and save the action value funciton as a matrix is contained in [`generate_q.jl`](https://github.com/dylan-asmar/supp_material/blob/4b3834319cd86301a118fea0c62a66612e650c86/src/generate_q.jl).
+The function to generate and save policies is in [`pol_generator.jl`](https://github.com/dylan-asmar/supp_material/blob/4b3834319cd86301a118fea0c62a66612e650c86/src/pol_generator.jl) and the function to generate and save the action value function as a matrix is contained in [`generate_q.jl`](https://github.com/dylan-asmar/supp_material/blob/4b3834319cd86301a118fea0c62a66612e650c86/src/generate_q.jl).
 Both of these files are included by the `setup.jl` script but can be included manually if needed.

 To generate and save a policy, call `generate_problem_and_policy` with the problem of interest.
 Parameters can be passed to the SARSOP solver by keywords.
 For the RockSample(7, 8, 20, 0) results contained in the paper, a timeout value of `10800` was used.